lukavr05/final-year-project/diary.md

 # My Project Diary

+## Entry 18 - 24/11/2025

+Added a progress bar to the dataset generation tool.
+This decision came as I wanted to see how fast it runs.
+However, I noticed it ran very slow so decided to migrate the project from using `pip` to `uv`, a faster package manager.
+This led to minor improvements, but I beieve the limitation lies in my laptop hardware.

+Added sections to my report that are required for the interim report.

 ## Entry 17 - 21/11/2025

 Finished tool for extracting binaries from the CFG.
 Pausing development of new tools for now, focusing on formatting all my work for the interim report.